scaleway/scaleway-lib/README.md

 # scaleway-lib

-scaleway-lib is a set of NPM packgages used at Scaleway.
+scaleway-lib is a set of NPM packages used at Scaleway.

 ---